tliu2021/oran-hwmgr-plugin/adaptors/dell-hwmgr/README.md

 The `dellData` of the `HardwareManager` CR provides the following information:

-- clientId: This is the client ID that will be specified when requesting a token from the hardware manager.
 - apiUrl: The address for the hardware manager.
 - authSecret: The name of the secret in the Plugin namespace that provides the username and password to be used when requesting a token.

-The secret follows the `kubernetes.io/basic-auth` type format, with `username` and `password` data fields.
+The secret follows the `kubernetes.io/basic-auth` type format, with `username` and `password` data fields, along with the `client-id` field.

 Example: